BBVA API Market

 Alipay arrived in Spain led by BBVA, in a collaboration that developed a technological and banking platform that allows El Corte Inglés, Europe’s largest department store chain, to receive payments from Chinese tourists using Alipay.
 Since then, BBVA has integrated Alipay into its SmartPay service, which converts a cell phone into a means of payment through QR codes that process the payment of a product or service.

-In recent years, the use of Alipay in Spain is expanding and generalizing through APIs such as QR Pay, which offers a simple integration of Alipay’s payment method into your establishment.
+In recent years, the use of Alipay in Spain is expanding and generalizing through APIs which offers a simple integration of Alipay’s payment method into your establishment.
 Consequently, a developer can implement a solution for any merchant to accept Alipay just as it accepts other payment methods known to all.

 It is easy to use: